 If this is your first time here, I highly suggest signing up for the email list (you’ll get new posts every Monday and Thursday).

 I grew up in a small town (Jenkintown, PA) where I graduated with 35 students in my class (we were a public high school).
-This was a perfect setting to grow up with my own interests, and I was able to play two sports, act in the school drama, and meet my wife (yes, we were high school sweethearts!).
+This was a perfect setting to grow up with my own interests, and I was able to play two sports, act in the school drama (I was the Lion in the Wizard of Oz), be Student Council President (a lot of lesssons learned), and meet my wife (yes, we were high school sweethearts!).

 I left small town life for West Chester University and was an awful student my first two years (which I didn’t seem to mind).
 My third year was when I realized I enjoyed reading, writing, and discussing deep and important topics.
 Ding, ding, ding.
 I headed down the path of secondary education, with a focus on English.

 During the end of my college career I was able to go to South Africa and Swaziland on two separate trips.
 We went with Swaziland Relief, and were able to partner with local communities there to build a community center, health clinic, church, and now a six-classroom school (they just started classes Jan ’13).
 These trips were not my first to a third-world country, but they did change my perspective on life and education.
 I left college with an understanding that education was still “the bridge”: out of poverty, out of isolation, and to a life full of possibilities.